LoopKit/loopdocs/docs/loop-3/displays-v3.md

     * The value for `units` is the requested bolus amount
 * The right side shows the same event once delivery is finalized
     * The variable `isMutable` is set to false
-    * The `deliveredUnits` value is the final dose as reported by the pump manager and is used by *Loop* to update the earlier esimates *Loop* assumed for this event
+    * The `deliveredUnits` value is the final dose as reported by the pump manager and is used by *Loop* to update the earlier estimates *Loop* assumed for this event

 > ![figure showing event details for bolus](img/insulin-event-detail-bolus.svg){width="700"}
 {align="center"}

 #### Automatic Temporary Basal Rate Example

-The graphic below shows an automatic temporary basal event.
-The indication this was an automatic event initiated by *Loop* is the `automatic` value is true.
+The graphic below shows an automatic temporary basal rate (TBR) event.
+The `automatic: true` indicates this was an automatic event initiated by *Loop*.

 * The left side shows a temporary basal rate (TBR) in progress
     * The variable `isMutable` remains true while the TBR is in progress
     * The `deliveredUnits` value is set to `nil` to indicate the final amount is not yet known
     * The value for `units` is the current temporary basal rate (in U/hr)
     * The end date is based on the planned duration for this TBR
 * The right side shows this same event once it is finalized.
-In this case, the TBR was superceded by another command.
+In this case, the TBR was superceded by another command
     * The end date was updated to show the actual end time for this TBR
     * The variable `isMutable` is set to false
     * The `deliveredUnits` value is the final dose as reported by the pump manager and is used by *Loop* to update the earlier esimates *Loop* assumed for this event